Run a Free Texas Warrant Search (View Wanted Information)

 • Blue Warrants: Warrants for the return of an out-of-state suspect who fled the jurisdiction.

-What Should I Do if I Discover I or Someone Else Has a Warrant in Texas?
+What To Do if You Realize That You or Someone Else Has a Warrant in Texas

 It’s important to note that in Texas, law enforcement isn’t legally obligated to inform people when the court issues a warrant for their arrest.
 This means an arrest warrant can catch people off-guard.
 However, there are some situations in which people may suspect that they could be facing legal troubles.